2chicken breastsskin on, bone in or boneless, about 8 ounces each

 Skip Sauteing

 To ensure crispy skin, I sauté the chicken skin side down.
 Then, I roast it in the oven until it's fully cooked.
 The crispy skin is a delicacy!
 Sauteing is a somewhat annoying extra step, but the crispy, deliciously buttery result is worth it.However, as an alternative, you can skip sauteing: Place the chicken breasts on a rimmed, parchment-lined baking sheet, skin side up.
-Coat them in melted butter (or just spray them liberally with oil) and sprinkle the spices on top.Bake the chicken breasts in a 400°F oven until an instant-read thermometer inserted into the thickets part and not touching the bone reads 165°F. This should take about 45 minutes.
+Coat them in melted butter (or spray them liberally with oil) and sprinkle the spices on top.Bake the chicken breasts in a 400°F oven until an instant-read thermometer inserted into the thickest part and not touching the bone reads 165°F. This should take about 45 minutes.
 Cover them loosely with foil after 20-25 minutes to prevent them from over-browning.

 Storing Leftovers